 - Razor tool

 Next, cut circular holes around the bucket, making sure they are all well above the water line.
-Vertically drill a pair of two holes, spacing each pair every 5-6 inches.
+Then, vertically drill a pair of two holes, spacing each pair every 5-6 inches.
 These holes should be roughly 1.5 inches in diameter.

 Between these pairs, drill a single hole, 2 inches in diameter.

-Now you want to cut down the cooling pad.
+Next, you need to cut down the cooling pad.
 You will want it to be about 13-14 inches high, and roughly 30-31 inches around.
 This is roughly the measurement of the bucket.

 This will help hold in the moisture of the cooling pad away from direct contact with the air holes.